loveshack/docs/source/advanced_components/application_insight/onegate_configure.rst

 Requirements
 ============

-Check the :ref:`Installation guide <ignc>` for details of what package you have to install depending on your distribution
+Check the :ref:`Installation guide <ignc>` for details of what package you have to install depending, on your distribution.

 OneGate can be used with VMs running on :ref:`KVM, vCenter <context_overview>`, and :ref:`EC2 <context_ec2>`.

 Currently, OneGate is not supported for VMs instantiated in Azure, since the authentication token is not available inside these VMs.
-OneGate support for these drivers will be include in upcoming releases.
+OneGate support for these drivers will be included in upcoming releases.

 Configuration
 =============